Back to articles

 And ChatSlide will support Claude Fable 5 soon.
 The moment Anthropic restores access, we'll add it to our model lineup so you can create with the same Mythos-class intelligence that helped build the tool — no waiting list, no setup on your end.

 In the meantime, you're not blocked on anything.
-ChatSlide already supports Anthropic's Claude Opus, as well as the latest from OpenAI, GPT-5.5 — both fully available today, both unaffected by the Fable 5 suspension.
+ChatSlide already supports Anthropic's Claude Opus, as well as the latest from OpenAI, GPT-5.5 — both fully available today.
 Pick the model that best fits your task and start creating right now, whether that's a research talk, a sales deck, or a training video.

 That's what we're focused on: the moment a model like Fable 5 is available, you get it inside a tool that already knows how to build great presentations.